DataDog/dd-py-tracing-workshop/README.md

 In this first step, we'll use basic manual instrumentation to trace one single function from our application.

-First, we configure the agent to make it can receive traces.
+First, we configure the agent to make it receive traces.
 ```yaml
 # docker-compose.yaml